pydanny/daniel.feldroy.com/posts/2026/2026-02-concussion-symptoms.md

 - Straight lines become very prominent and distracting
 - Memory loss (I'm aware that I am having trouble tracking dates, and my wife and daughter both say I'm more forgetful than usual)

+## Updates

+- Feb 23, 2026: Added graph paper and hexagonal patterns to the list of fast triggers